 top of page

-A Trust and Estate practice include all legal aspects relating to the accumulation, preservation, enjoyment, and succession of family wealth.
-It is important that all families and individuals plan for the future and to help our clients do so, Henderson and Lee Law Corporation has experience in and provides services in the following areas:
+We maintain a high standard of will and estate practice including all legal aspects relating to the accumulation, preservation, enjoyment, and succession of family and personal wealth.
+It is important that all families and individuals are planning for the future and we are able to help you to do so, Henderson and Lee Law Corporation has experience in and provides services in the following areas:

 • Powers of Attorney